-- The maximum and minimum thresholds of temperature and rainfall for ability to meet livestock feed requirements - The interaction between water stress and grazing on perennial grass and legume persistence is not clear and needs further investigation. - More work is needed to quantify the impacts of water stress on perennial grass persistence in NSW.
+- The maximum and minimum thresholds of temperature and rainfall on ability to meet livestock feed requirements - The interaction between water stress and grazing on perennial grass and legume persistence is not clear and needs further investigation. - More work is needed on quantifying the impacts of water stress on perennial grass persistence in NSW.